1. How do I know which class I should be showing in? Is it based on earnings?

 17. How do I get listed in the Membership Directory?

 NCHA’s membership directory is called the Yearbook.
-All members are listed in the publication, which is distributed in November.
-The deadline for notifying the Membership Department of address or telephone number changes is September 1 of each year.
+All members are listed in the publication, which is distributed every other year in November.
+The deadline for notifying the Membership Department of address or telephone number changes is September 1

 18. Where can I find the New Members Guide?